Engineered Wood vs Hardwood Graphic

 2. They show wear.
 Each type of wood has a different hardness.
 An Austrian wood researcher named Gabriel Janka designed a system of classifying the hardness of wood that is known as the Janka hardness test.
 These figures are good baselines to understand how hardwood floors might perform over time.
 Protecting your floors is easily accomplished through simple care practices, like placing carpets in high-traffic areas and using adhesive felt pads on the bottoms of chair and furniture legs.

-The Benefits To Engineered Wood Floors
+The Benefits of Engineered Wood Flooring

-2. They’re okay on concrete.
-Flooring for basement or other lower-level areas is no longer restricted to concrete sealing, laminate, tile or carpet.
-Engineered wood flooring can be installed on a concrete slab, “which is unthinkable with a solid wood,” says Reed.
-This is because engineered wood floors are more resistant to changes in moisture than hardwood floors, and therefore less likely to shrink or expand across the seasons.
+2. Engineered wood floors are less prone to damage from moisture fluctuations, and they can be installed on concrete.
+Flooring for basements or other lower-level areas is no longer restricted to concrete sealing, laminate, tile, or carpet.
+Engineered wood flooring can be installed on a concrete slab, “which is unthinkable with solid wood,” says Reed.
+This is because engineered wood floors are more resistant to changes in moisture than hardwood floors and therefore less likely to shrink or expand across the seasons.

 The Downside To Engineered Wood Floors

 1. Good quality isn’t cheap.
-Engineered floors are made of 3–12 ply layers of soft or hard woods that are cross layered, glued and pressed together, all topped with a hardwood wear layer.
+Engineered floors are made of 3–12 ply layers of soft or hard woods that are cross-layered, glued, and pressed together, all topped with a hardwood wear layer.
 “The higher the quality, the thicker the wear layer,” says Reed.

 What makes a thicker wear layer?
 The way the wood is cut.
-When it’s sliced/sawn, it can produce a thicker wear layer, shows a finer grain, and looks more like hardwood floors.
+When it’s sliced/sawn, it can produce a thicker wear layer, show a finer grain, and look more like hardwood floors.
 When it’s rotary cut, the wear layer will be thinner, but it also offers wider graining and a unique look.
 And the details matter.
 Kevin Reed says, “I’m a big fan of engineered wood floors, but they have to be the more expensive ones, or else they look junky and collect dirt.”

 And just like hardwood floors, engineered wood floors will wear with age and time.
 Resanding and refinishing can be done, but not as many times as hardwood floors, because eventually, you’d sand away the entire wear layer.